-- Press > to move to the next frequency up the band (whether or not a listenable station is located there).
+- TUNE frequency down the band (whether or not a listenable station is located there).
+Hold the control to move through the frequencies quickly. - Press b to move to the next frequency up the band (whether or not a listenable station is located there).
 Hold for quick movement.